-You’ve probably noticed that I used canning jars for these mini cherry crisps.
-First, they are so adorable I can barely handle it.
+You’ve probably noticed that these mini cherry crisps were baked in canning jars.
+First, they are so adorable.
 Second, they are perfect for holding all the fruit and topping without spilling over, and there’s still room for ice cream on top.
-And third, they are heat safe and most people have them in some form, so no special baking dishes needed.
-(I used the short pint jars, but the regular ones work great too.)
+And third, they are heat safe and most people have them in some form, so no special baking dishes needed. (short pint jars were used here, but the regular ones work great too.)

 As the crisps bake, they will lose volume, so don’t be tempted to use less fruit or topping.
-I promise you this is perfect ratio of fruit to topping.
+Trust the recipe — this is perfect ratio of fruit to topping.

 Last thing: if cherries aren’t your thing, of if you can’t find them where you live, or you just want to use something else, just about any fruit will work here.
-We love strawberry-rhubarb, peach, mango, apricot, berry, pear, and apple.
+Try strawberry-rhubarb, peach, mango, apricot, berry, pear, and apple.
 Or a combination of several fruits.

 Mini Baked Cherry Crisp